Project1-GroupA/Project1/README.md

 Project Title:
 Car Safety in Missouri

+Final Files to Look At:
+Project 1.pdf
+Analysis Folder

+Talking points in:
+image.png

 Description:
 Looking at the comparisons of safety reports of various vehicle crash fatalities and injuries.
 Key factors: Age (Young vs. Mature), Alcohol Involvement, Speed, Motorcycle